412 Transport Squadron: Second World War

 The squadron was moved to France in June 1944, days after the Allied landings and operated on continental Europe for the remainder of the war.
-The squadron was based at Wunstorf, Germany when the war ended in May 1945.
+The squadron was based at Wunstorf, Germany when the war ended in May 1945, disbanding on 15 March 1946 while at B 174 Utersen, Schleswig-Holstein, Germany.

 Postwar

 After the Second World War, Number 12 Communications Flight was reassigned as 412 Squadron on 1 April 1947, and renamed 412 (Composite) Squadron based at Rockcliffe.
 In 1955, the 412 moved to Uplands.
 In the late 1970s a sub-unit was established at CFB Lahr in West Germany.
 This operation closed in 1993.

 In 1994, CFB Ottawa (Uplands) closed and 412's fleet was moved to a civilian hangar at Ottawa International Airport.
 All aircraft are maintained by Transport Canada on behalf of the Canadian Forces.

 Current role

-Today No 412 Squadron provides transport for the King of Canada, the Governor General of Canada, high-level government officials, and foreign VIPs while they are in Canada.
+Today, 412 (Transport) Squadron provides executive transport for the Office of the Governor General, members of Parliament, high-level government officials, members of the Canadian Armed Forces, and foreign VIPs while they are in Canada.
+412 (T) Sqn also provides aeromedical evacuation and transport.